Macroscopic properties of buyer-seller networks in online marketplaces: Results

 The observed normalized entropy distributions are compatible with different kinds of temporal patterns produced by two possible choices: either buyers choose to engage with new sellers they have never purchased from (i.e., exploration) or they return to a known seller (i.e., exploitation).
 We investigate these dynamics by leveraging insight from the social networks literature, where several studies have investigated how users explore and exploit social connections by renewing previously activated ties or by establishing new ones~\cite{karsai_time_2015,ubaldi_asymptotic_2016}.
 Indeed, across different types of social networks, the temporal evolution of links that a person forms with their contacts can be captured by the following expression:

-where--- now using the language of online marketplaces ---$P(n)$ is the probability that a buyer (node) of degree $n$ (who has already bought from $n$ different sellers) chooses to buy from a new seller, while $c$ and $\beta$ are constants which depend on the final degree of the buyer and which measure their propensity to explore new sellers.
+where--- now using the language of online marketplaces ---$P(n)$ is the probability that a buyer (node) of degree $n$ (who has already bought from $n$ different sellers) chooses to buy from a new seller, while $c$ and $\beta$ are positive constants,depending on the final degree of the buyer, which measure their propensity to explore new sellers and thus the effect of memory.
 Following the procedure proposed in \cite{karsai_time_2015} (see \textit{Supplementary Information} for more details), we group nodes in different classes according to the final degree: a buyer is in class $k_{min}$ if the final degree $k$ satisfies $k_{min} \leq k \leq 2 \cdot k_{min} - 1 $, starting from $k_{min}=2$.
-We then fit~\eqref{eq:memory} to each node class obtaining a value of $c(k_{min})$ and $\beta(k_{min})$ (see Tab.~S1 \SI).
+We then fit~ Eq.ref{eq:memory} to each node class obtaining a value of $c(k_{min})$ and $\beta(k_{min})$ (see Tab.~S1 \SI).

-Results are shown in Fig.~\ref{fig:memory}b.
+Results are shown in Fig.2b.
 Since different classes feature different values of $\beta$ and $c$, we plot a rescaled $P(x)^{1/\beta}$ as a function of $n/c$.
-Indeed, ~\eqref{eq:memory} becomes $1/(1+x)$ (dashed line in Fig.~\ref{fig:memory}b) for every degree class $k_{min}$, where $x=n/c$.
-In other words, we re-scale both axes assuming the empirical behavior is captured by~\eqref{eq:memory}.
-As shown in Tab.~S1 \SI, the parameter values are independent of the degree class and suggest a weaker ($\beta \sim 10^{-1}$) effect than previously observed in social networks (0.48 < $\beta$ <~ 2)~\cite{perra_activity_2012,ubaldi_asymptotic_2016}.
-The close fit of the data to the predicted memory for different $k_{min}$ indicates the applicability of~\eqref{eq:memory} in the dynamics of buyer-seller relationships.
+Indeed, Eq.2 becomes $1/(1+x)$ (dashed line in Fig.~2b) for every degree class $k_{min}$, where $x=n/c$.
+In other words, we re-scale both axes assuming the empirical behavior is captured by Eq.2.
+As shown in Tab.~S1 \SI, the parameter values are independent of the degree class and suggest a weaker ($\beta \sim 10^{-1}$) effect than previously observed in social networks ($0.48 \leq \beta \leq 2$)~\cite{ubaldi_asymptotic_2016}.
+The close fit of the data to the predicted memory for different $k_{min}$ indicates the applicability of Eq.2 in the dynamics of buyer-seller relationships.
 While users have different propensities to explore new sellers, they follow the same mechanism: the more sellers a user has bought from, the less likely is their next purchase from a new seller.